 6. Email aliases may contain ‘das’ or ‘dasa’ if you are male, and ‘dasi’, ‘devi.dasi’, ‘dd’ or ‘d.d’ if you are female.
 Email aliases cannot end in ‘das’, unless DAS are the initials of your guru.
 Email aliases which are abbreviations may not end in the letter ‘s’ unless you are a sannyasi.

 Not permitted: ‘krishna.das’, if you are not a disciple of H.H.
 Devamrita Swami (whose initials are DAS).

 Not permitted: ‘kcs’ if you are not a sannyasi.

-- Email aliases cannot be or contain: a business/organisation name, a trading name, a place name, a centre name, a ministry/department/team name, the word ‘iskcon’, anything offensive, or anything that is not a proper noun.
+8. Email aliases cannot be or contain: a business/organisation name, a trading name, a place name, a center name, a ministry/department/team name, the word ‘iskcon’, anything offensive, or anything that is not a proper noun.

-Non-individual accounts are accounts of temples, centres, teams, departments, ministries and projects.
+Non-individual accounts are accounts of temples, centers, teams, departments, ministries and projects.
 Different rules apply for email addresses, display names and email aliases of non-individual accounts.
 These rules will be published here shortly.

 POLICY CHANGES AND ENFORCEMENT

 This policy is subject to change at any time.

 The ISKCON.NET Administrators reserve the right to modify your email address and/or display name, and add/remove/modify your email aliases.
 We will do so only with good cause and we will try to provide you with an explanation or justification, although we are not obliged to do so.